statisticalbiotechnology/cb2030/qa/testing.md

 * Q: I would appreciate further clarifications on the differences between parametric and non-parametric tests.
 What are the different assumptions underlying these tests?

-## $p$ value hacking
+## *p* value hacking

+* Q: Like other statistical based sciences, biology is struggling with p-hacking and a replicate crisis.
+How is p-hacking performed (just out of curiosity) and how can it be revealed and identified?

 * Q: Are there any examples of when it would be justified to perform some sort of Post-Hoc tuning?

 * Q: What is considered p-hacking?
 For example, BLAST sites report separate p-values for each alignment which is calculated after alignment rather than us (necessarily) setting a predetermined p value against which alignments are rejected.
 And we usually just include that value as a p-value for our findings.
 I ask because of this quote in the reading material: "It also does not mean that you can choose your p-value after you run the test."

-* Q: Like other statistical based sciences, biology is struggling with p-hacking and a replicate crisis.
-How is p-hacking performed (just out of curiosity) and how can it be revealed and identified?

-## Null hypothesis ($H_0$)
+## Null hypothesis (*H<sub>0</sub>*)

 * Q: Why do we need null hypothesis, why cannot analysis whether or not the data fit the alternative hypothesis directly?
-If we calculate P(data|H1), and compared with significance level, can we get result to reject H1 or fail to reject H1?
+If we calculate P(data\|H1), and compared with significance level, can we get result to reject H1 or fail to reject H1?

 * Q: How to ensure the null hypotheis when using t-test?
 How to define "the situation we are not interested in"?
 Does it have a impact on the selection of formula?